 Ad Networks does the same, but it connects millions of publishers with tens of thousands of buyers using its platform.
 You’re on one side of the platform placing the inventory for sale while the advertiser is on the other side of the platform buying your inventory (along with many others).

 What is an Ad Exchange?

-Ad Exchange is a technology platform where publishers and advertisers transact impressions in real-time based on behavioral data of the readers.
-Unlike ad networks, ad exchanges allow publishers to determine the floor price and help them sell impressions (not bundled inventories) in real time to the advertisers.
+Ad Exchange is a technology platform where publishers and advertisers transact impressions in real-time based on the behavioral data of the readers.
+Unlike ad networks, ad exchanges allow publishers to determine the floor price and help them sell impressions (not bundled inventories) in real-time to the advertisers.

 How do ad exchanges work?

 Both publishers and advertisers use respective technologies (SSP and DSP) to connect to ad exchanges and transact impressions effectively.

 You can analogize ad exchanges with stock exchanges.
 Similar to how stock exchange permits the buyers and sellers to transact stocks (or bonds, etc.), ad exchanges allow you to transact ad impressions in real-time.

 One thing is certain.
 Both ad networks and ad exchanges help publishers to sell remnant inventories, thus ensuring higher ad revenue and fill rates.